ssbagpcm/boxer/README.md

 a collection of rootfs (see releases)

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-a custom version of docker.
+Moreover, this also contains a custom lightweight alternative to Docker.

 To discover it, clone the repo, and then create the files by doing : `python main.py setup` (it will install evrything you want)